Why are Ethical Business Practices important?

 Business leaders are being taught that actions, whether big or small, will help repair damage and gain additional business through the rise of ‘eco-conscious shopping.'
 In HP Australia’s Environmental Sustainability Study they found that Australian consumers are looking toward companies to take action and have an environmental sustainability plan in place.
 It is in both the business’s and the world’s interest to implement environmentally sustainable business practices.

 How does Griffith University’s online MBA prepare the next generation to create social enterprises and improve corporate sustainability?

 To navigate this shift into sustainable business management, ethical companies need forward-thinking leaders who are equipped to deal with modern-day business challenges.
-Griffith’s online MBA has been specifically designed to tackle these issues, with a clear focus on sustainable business and corporate social responsibility.
-Offering units like ‘Sustainability: Adaptive Thinking’, ‘Innovation for Impact’ and ‘Leadership: Responsibility and Change’, the program produces leaders who are well-placed to meet business’s triple bottom line.
+Griffith’s accelerated online MBA has been specifically designed to tackle these issues, with a clear focus on sustainable business and corporate social responsibility.
+Offering units like ‘Sustainability: Adaptive Thinking’, ‘Innovation for Impact’ and ‘Developing Values-based Leadership’, the program produces leaders who are well-placed to meet business’s triple bottom line.
 This course consistently ranks as a top online MBA in the country.
 An MBA in sustainability will allow you to fulfil your career goals and take a meaningful step forward.